-- The darker the chocolate, the more dangerous.
+- The darker the chocolate, the more dangerous it is.
 Count cocoa powder and baker’s chocolate at the very top of the most dangerous list

 - Even white chocolate contains theobromine, so there is no “safe” chocolate.

 - Chocolate-covered macadamia nuts?
 Keep ’em far away from dogs!

-- Symptoms: May take up to 12 hours.
+- Symptoms: It may take up to 12 hours.
 Extreme thirst, diarrhea, hyperactivity, panting, shaking, and seizures.

 - Treatment: Call your vet quickly, induce vomiting if the dog hasn’t already vomited, and it’s been less than one hour.

-- …and onions.
-Really, anything in the allium family.
+- Really, anything in the allium family.
 This goes for raw, of course, but also powdered, baked, and cooked as well.
 There is no place in any dog’s diet for even a small amount of garlic or onions.